currentxchange/purple-explainer/README.md

 </p>

 # cXc History
-cXc.world (Alpha) launched in Dec 2018, integrated with Steemit (Hive) to autoformat  music posts on blogs, .
+cXc.world (Alpha) launched in Dec 2018, integrated with Steemit (Hive) to autoformat  music posts on blogs.
 Alpha had time-limited Ups, but not on-chain.
 After two minor releases (Silver Edition [2019] + Gold Version [2020]), the upcoming Beta release will enable the Purple Economy fully on WAX starting with the release of PURPLE on April 17, 2021.

 > All pre-beta Ups will be transitioned, so artists will get paid in BLUX for Ups happening now in Gold Version.